-- 3.11 Operations.
-The Board shall: - (a) Adopt ordinances, laws and policies for the benefit of the District and periodically review policies for needed revision; - (b) Approve contracts, leases, annexations, partnerships and sponsorships that will enhance and further the Mission of the District; - (c) Approve plans for parks and facilities that achieve the District's Mission and strategy to meet the recreational needs of the community; and - (d) Approve the naming of parks, facilities and recreation areas in accordance with a policy for naming of parks and facilities approved by the Board.

-3.12 New Board Member Orientation.
+3.11 Operations.
+The Board shall:

+- (a) Adopt ordinances, laws and policies for the benefit of the District and periodically review policies as needed; - (b) Approve contracts, leases, annexations, partnerships and sponsorships which will enhance and further the Mission and Vision of the District; - (c) Approve plans for parks and facilities that achieve the District's Mission, Vision and strategy to meet the recreational needs of the community; and - (d) Approve the naming of parks, facilities and recreation areas in accordance with the District's Naming of Parks and Facilities Policy.
+This policy is located in the General Administration Policy Manual; Section 1.5. - 3.12 New Board Member Orientation.
 The Board recognizes its responsibility in helping and assisting a newly elected or appointed Board member to understand the operation of the District as well as Board member roles and responsibilities.
-The Board and the Director shall assist in educating each new Board member regarding the Board's functions, policies, procedures, roles, duties and responsibilities by:

-- (a) Providing an orientation guide that consists of a variety of materials related to the operation and policies of the District, including:

-- (1) This Manual;

-- (2) The Illinois Park District Code;

-- (3) The Park District Personnel Handbook;

-- (4) The text of the Open Meetings Act; and

-- (5) Other relevant laws or provisions thereof.
+The Board and the Director shall assist in educating each new Board member regarding the Board's functions, policies, procedures, roles, duties and responsibilities by: - (a) Providing an orientation guide that consists of a variety of materials related to the operation and policies of the District, including: - (1) This Manual; - (2) The Illinois Park District Code; - (3) The Park District Personnel Handbook; - (4) The text of the Open Meetings Act; and - (5) Other relevant laws or provisions thereof.